waltertamboer/api-documentation/source/reference/v2/payments-api/get-payment.rst

           * - ``consumerBic``

               .. type:: string
+                 :required: false

             - Only available if the payment is completed – The consumer's bank's BIC / SWIFT code.

+          * - ``failureReason``

+              .. type:: string
+                 :required: false

+            - Only available for failed payments.
+Contains a numeric failure reason code.

+          * - ``failureMessage``

+              .. type:: string
+                 :required: false

+            - A localized message that can be shown to your customer, depending on the ``failureReason``.

+              Example value: ``Card Daily limit exceeded.``.

 Bank transfer
 """""""""""""